PTC - Small Diamond Crowns (6 - 10mm)

 - Comes with matching size of pro masonry drill bit.

-- To be used in conjunction with water feed unit (DGTDWF5-35); Water Feed Kit (PTCWFKIT); and PTC Sticky Guide Pads (PTCMULTIGP25) – a purpose designed water delivery system for crown cooling and efficient spoil removal.
+- To be used in conjunction with water feed unit (DGTDWF5-35) and the Water Feed Kit (PTCWFKIT).

 - The PTC cooling system helps to prevent the cracking of tile sometimes caused by dry cut systems, overheating tiles.